People also ask

 Setting up live chat

-Live chat is available to customers on our standard and custom plans.
-Contact us to enable live chat for you in the FAQ Bot Portal.
+Live chat is available to customers on our trial, standard and premium plans.

 How to support live chat